sannansaleem/Surfs_Up/README.md

 ## Project Overview
 ### Purpose
-To open a *Surf’n’Shake* shop, a shop that sells surf boards and ice cream in Oahu, Hawaii, the weather has to be in our favor most days of a year.
-A perfect spot for the shop is a place with the right balance of warm temperatures, sunny days throughout the year and just enough rain to keep the vegetation green.
-If those criteria are met, we can be confident that new shop will rise and shine.
-To ensure that we will choose the right spot, I want to make some data-driven decisions; therefore, this analysis focuses on the temperature and rainfall for the past 7 years from 2010 to 2017, specifically for June and December, the two months that are apart enough to ensure that we have a good condition year-round.
+In order to launch a new *Surf’n’Shake* shop, that sells surf boards and ice cream in Oahu, Hawaii, the weather has to be favorable most days of a year in order to be able to run a profitable business.
+A perfect spot for the shop is a place with the right balance of climates throughout the year.
+If that criteria are met, we can be confident that new shop will be able to succeed in the long run.
+To ensure that the right spot is chosen, data-driven decisions have to be made; therefore, this analysis focuses on the temperature and then additional queiries were made to guage rainfall for the past 7 years (2010 to 2017), specifically for June and December.
 In order to have enough data, I am analyzing data from six weather stations in Oahu, Hawaii.
 The analysis consists of two parts:

 - Temperature analysis for June and December from 2010 to 2017.
 - Rainfall analysis for June and December from 2010 to 2017.